 COMPLETE 1

-We are able to make meaning of and draw connections between experiences and invite space for the development of solutions, partnerships, and ways of engaging that prioritizes the interconnectedness of DJS.
-This summative reflection will tie together the DJS Leadership Learning Attributes and your CYMK Track.
+When we draw connections between experiences we invite space for the development of solutions, partnerships, and ways of engaging that prioritizes the interconnectedness of DJS.
+For the CYMK Showcase, we are asking students to design an artifact that ties together their DJS leadership learning experienced during their track:

 Social Media